StuartMacKay/checklisting/docs/format.rst

 Future Changes
 --------------
-The current format (version 1) covers the data available from the first two sources for which crawlers are available, namely eBird and WorldBirds (which has a number of different databases for different countries).
+The current format (version 1) covers the data available from the first two sources for which crawlers are available, namely eBird and WorldBirds (the latter has a number of different databases for different countries).
 As more sources are added then the format is likely to change, though hopefully this will be the addition of new fields rather than changes to the ones documented above.

 From the current sources, all the available information is extracted, except the breeding status field from eBird.
-This was omitted because an earlier version of checklisting used codes for fields such as the protocol names and it was not clear how to incorporate the breeding status.
+This was omitted because an earlier version of checklists_scrapers used codes for fields such as the protocol names and it was not clear how to incorporate the breeding status.
 With the recent move to simply use the name given in the source, adding the breeding status is a simple change and will likely happen sooner rather than later.